Elena Scherer ’13, graphic design and multimedia journalism and mass communication majors:

 Owner, Create Design by Jasen Hengst, Rock Island

 "The simple difference between Augustana and other schools that I visited: Augustana made me feel wanted and welcomed.
 And so I went where I felt wanted.
-I was surprised to find I am interested in more disciplines than just my major, like religion, computer science, creative writing, photography, psychology.
+I was surprised to find I am interested in more disciplines than just my major, like religion, computer science, creative writing, photography, and psychology.
 I've had some "aha" moments where I connected other studies with what I can implement in my design."

 Kelsey Kammerzelt '15, graphic design and communication studies; art minor